-- 85% of respondents said the GP was good at listening to them compared to the clinical commissioning group (CCG) average of 82% and national average of 89%. - 87% of respondents said the nurse was good at listening to them compared to the clinical commissioning group (CCG) average of 92% and national average of 91%. - 82% of respondents said the GP gave them enough time (CCG average 81%, national average 87%). - 92% of respondents said the nurse gave them enough time (CCG average 92%, national average 92%).
+• 65% of respondents said the GP was good at listening to them compared to the clinical commissioning group (CCG) average of 82% and national average of 89%.

-- 92% of respondents said they had confidence and trust in the last GP they saw (CCG average 92%, national average 95%). - 86% of respondents said the last nurse they spoke with was good at treating them with care and concern (national average 91%). - 78% of respondents said they found the receptionists at the practice helpful (CCG average 84%, national average 87%)
+- 93% of respondents said the nurse was good at listening to them compared to the clinical commissioning group (CCG) average of 92% and national average of 92%. - 65% of respondents said the GP gave them enough time (CCG average 81%, national average 87%). - 93% of respondents said the nurse gave them enough time (CCG average 92%, national average 92%). - 81% of respondents said they had confidence and trust in the last GP they saw (CCG average 92%, national average 95%). - 91% of respondents said the last nurse they spoke with was good at treating them with care and concern (national average 91%). - 91% of respondents said they found the receptionists at the practice helpful (CCG average 84%, national average 87%)

 Where national GP patient survey results were below average the practice had an action plan to address the findings and improve patient satisfaction.
+For example, there were plans to review the appointments system to help ensure each patient had sufficient time during consultations.